A personal

 Loyalty is a commitment and faithfulness to a person or cause.
 Those

-stand behind and support them during good times and bad times.
-They
+behind and support them during good times and bad times.
+They can be

-can be counted on to be there when the going gets difficult and to
+counted on to be there when the going gets difficult and to help out

 Responsibility